Seagate/cortx/doc/meetings/README.rst

 #.
 May 6, 2021: TBA

 #.
-Jun3 3, 2021: CORTX Developer Advocate Patrick Hession and CORTX Architect Andriy Tkachuk will lead a tutorial about installing, configuring, and tuning motr clusters.
+June 3, 2021: CORTX Developer Advocate Patrick Hession and CORTX Architect Andriy Tkachuk will lead a tutorial about installing, configuring, and tuning motr clusters.

 #.
 Future months TBA